adrienlucbert/gofeur/readme.md

 Section are separated by nothing, empty lines aren't allowed and there is no way to put comment.
 Good luck with that!

+## Code overview

+The project is composed of multiple packages, each serving a distinct purpose.

+**Packages**:
+- `board`:

+  The `board` package is used to represent the warehouse grid with the parcels, forklifts, and trucks.
+This representation is then used by the `pathfinding` package.

+- `config`

+  The `config` package provides a way to store and retrieve the application configuration.

+- `logger`

+  The `logger` provides a set of functions to print messages at different levels.

+- `optional`

+  The `optional` package provides a generic wrapper around a pointer to avoid raw pointer manipulation on optional/nullable types.

+- `parsing`

+  The `parsing` package provides functions to parse an input file into a simulation and to check that simulation validity.

+- `pathfinding`
+  The `pathfinding` package provides functions to find the path between two points on a board.

+- `pkg`
+  The `pkg` package provides the common type `Vector`.

+- `simulation`
+  The `simulation` package is the heart of the project and is responsible of running the simulation.

+- `ui`
+  The `ui` package contains utilities to display a TUI interface for the Gofeur application.